Powered by AppSignal & Oban Pro

 8. Statement.bind (when supported)

 Some drivers support binding a record batch to a statement (e.g. for bulk insert or prepared parameters).
 Use Statement.new(conn, sql, bind: record_batch) for an initial bind, or Statement.bind(stmt, record_batch) to rebind; unsupported drivers return {:error, message}.
+Not supported on the :adbc_package backend.

-# Example (driver support varies):
+# Example (native driver; support varies):

 # {:ok, stmt} = ExArrow.ADBC.Statement.new(conn, "SELECT * FROM t WHERE id = ?", bind: record_batch)